doongs/seiyuusauce/README.md

-# You've Heard Them Before!
+# You've Heard Them Before

 A [website](https://doongs.github.io/va-search/) allowing anime fans to quickly see the characters that a voice actor has voiced.
 *Using the AniList GraphQL API.*